 One note: If you sync your Notes app between devices, these scans will only be viewable on devices running iOS 11.
 Anything else and you’ll see a placeholder like this:

-In the first beta of iOS 11, you can’t mark up your new scan just by tapping it with the Apple Pencil as you can in other places.
-Instead, you must do it the old-fashioned way, by tapping the share arrow, then tapping the new Markup icon.
+Marking up is still done the old-fashioned way, by tapping the share arrow, then tapping the new Markup icon.
 You can then mark up the PDF using iOS 11’s standard markup tools.

 Markup is limited in iOS 11.
 There’s no way to highlight text, because the scanner doesn’t recognize text.
 You just have to scrawl over it with the see-through highlighter pen, like you would on paper.
 Which brings me to …